 Information for Parents, Guardians, and Family

-Reentry and Transition
+Future and Transition

 Youth released from a community facility may or may not have a parole obligation.
-JR currently provides parole services to about half of the youth who they serve.
+JR currently provides parole services to about half of the youth they serve.
 Your counselor can tell you if your child will be on parole.